-If you're on a vacation or moving to a different part of the country, it's both smart and polite to know what to call the people who live there.
-Locals in a certain city or state are often known by a certain name.
-Everyone knows a person from New York is a New Yorker.
-A person who lives in California is a Californian, and someone who hails from Texas is a Texan.
+If you're on a vacation or traveling to a different part of the country for any reason, it is both smart and polite to be familiar with what to call the people who live there.
+Locals in a certain city or state are often known by a certain name, such as calling a New York City resident a New Yorker.
+In the same vein, a person who lives in California is called a Californian, and someone who hails from Texas is a Texan.

-But in other places, figuring out the right moniker is a little bit tricky.
+However, in other places, figuring out the right moniker is a little bit tricky.
 If you are planning on vacationing in the Phoenix area or relocating to the state, you need to know what should you call residents.

 Everyone who lives in Maricopa County is called a Maricopan.
-But locals also are residents of cities in the county.
-Here is what you should call residents of the largest ones:
+However, locals who also are residents of cities in the county usually prefer being referenced by their city instead of the more general county name.